allenai/allennlp-demo/demo/ADDING_A_DEMO.md

 ]
 ```

-Currently the only other field implemented is a `"SELECT"` field,
+Currently the only other fields implemented are a `"SELECT"` and a `"RADIO"` field,
-which takes an `options` parameter specifying its choices.
+which take an `options` parameter specifying its choices.

 ### Step 3: Examples